A New Trump Administration

 By Chidi Odinkalu, Professor of the Practice of International Human Rights Law

-(January 23) Despite appearances of an evolving landscape, the USA remains the anchor country of our contemporary global order.
+(January 23) Despite appearances of an evolving landscape, the U.S. remains the anchor country of our contemporary global order.
 What it does is of immense consequence around the world.
 This is an important time to be alive as the new administration in Washington beds in.

 The feeling is not unfounded that the broad policy approach of the administration could be to reduce major international issues to the stuff of real estate transactions.
-With propositions such as the acquisition of Canada or the alternation of sovereignty over the Gulf of Mexico, Panama Canal, and Greenland, many will be forgiven for thinking that US foreign policy is now anchored on expanding the sovereign real estate portfolio of perhaps the most immensely endowed country in history.
+With propositions such as the acquisition of Canada or the alternation of sovereignty over the Gulf of Mexico, Panama Canal, and Greenland, many will be forgiven for thinking that U.S. foreign policy is now anchored on expanding the sovereign real estate portfolio of perhaps the most immensely endowed country in history.

 This will be sobering for many around the world.
 Africa knows a thing or two about maps being re-drawn by folks elsewhere without input from those most affected.
 140 years ago, that was exactly what happened to the African continent at the Berlin Conference.